ShaGodJi/shazank.github.io/README.md

-# Data Scientist
+# Shashank Goud

-Experienced data scientist with a strong background in machine learning, statistical analysis, and data visualization.
-Proficient in Python, R, and SQL with a solid understanding of big data technologies like Hadoop and Spark.
-Demonstrated ability to work with stakeholders to identify business problems, develop data-driven solutions, and communicate insights through compelling visualizations and reports.
-Passionate about using data to drive impactful decision-making and continuously seeking new challenges to expand technical and business acumen
+Data Scientist with expertise in machine learning, statistical analysis, and big data technologies.
+Proficient in developing data-driven solutions through predictive maintenance, time series forecasting, and managing data pipelines for real-time insights.
+Skilled in developing data-driven solutions and delivering insights through Power BI and Grafana.
+Passionate about driving impact through data and continuously expanding technical expertise.

-#### Technical Skills

- - **Frameworks**: Spark, Ambari, Kafka, Presto, Airflow
- - **Database**: PL/SQL, Hadoop, SAP Hana, PostgreSQL, InfluxDB
- - **Languages**: Scala, Python, R
- - **Tools**: Git, Google Cloud Platform, Azure Cloud Platform, Microsoft Office 365
- - **IDE**: IntelliJ Idea, VSCode, JupyterHub, Databricks
- - **Visualization** Tools: Grafana, PowerBI, Tableau, Miro
- - **Soft Skills**: Scrum Kanban, Agile, Jira, Critical Thinking, Leadership
+## Experience

+### Data Scientist @ Cloudfm (January 2022 - Present)
+- Utilized PostgreSQL and InfluxDB for managing and analyzing time series data to derive insights.
+- Worked extensively with Kafka and Azure tools like Databricks and Synapse for data management and analysis.
+- Developed comprehensive energy usage reports that reduced client energy consumption by 12.5%.
+- Created an algorithm that assesses asset health using parameters like power factor (PF) and total harmonic distortion (THD) with harmonics.
+- Worked with Power BI and Grafana for data visualization and reporting.
+- Developed machine learning models for time series forecasting, and predictive, preventive, and conditional maintenance to improve asset management.
+- Built and managed data pipelines to generate insights and communicate findings.
+- Facilitated knowledge transfer between business and clients by creating comprehensive reports that led to a reduction in energy consumption.
+- Created internal projects to alert the business of any data loss from sensor endpoints.
+- Participated in the production team for developing a model to detect changes in fan speed status and its different states.

+### Data Analyst @ Reliance Jio Platform (December 2020 - August 2021)
+- Delivered business outputs using Scala on the Spark framework.
+- Derived data from source points using Hive, SAP Tools like SAP Hana and PL/SQL.
+- Provided end-to-end solutions for the data needs of business using Kafka, API, and JSON.
+- Collaborated with peers to develop solutions using Git.
+- Delivered streaming data to businesses using Apache Flink.
+- Used Airflow to deploy DAGs using Python.
+- Managed and assessed data of everyday business queries using Ambari.
+- Trained juniors to use tools and languages such as IntelliJ, Git, Shell, and Scala.

+### Android Developer Intern @ VEM Tooling (June 2019 - April 2020)
+- Built an Android application of size less than 1.5 MB.
+- Deployed the application on Google Playstore.
+- Developed a machine learning model for the detection of butterfly species (accuracy >70%).
+- Used TensorFlow and CNN algorithms to build the model.
+- Formed Structured Dataset and curated the set of Butterfly species.
+- Created a game that rewards users with Coupons in the form of a QR code.
+- Set up an Admin application to manage user data and scan QR codes.

 ## Education

-- M.S., Data Science, Dept. of Mathematics	| University of Essex | Distinction (_Oct 2022_)
+- M.S., Data Science, Dept. of Mathematics | University of Essex | Distinction (2023)
-- B.E., Information Technology | Savitribai Phule Pune University | 60.05% (_May 2020_)
+- B.E., Information Technology | Savitribai Phule Pune University (2021)
-- 12th., Science | Deogiri College | 72.07% (_2015_)
-- 10th., High School | St. Johns High School | 84.36% (_2013_)

-## Work Experience

-**Data Scientist @ Cloudfm | Mindsett (_January 2021 - Present_)**
-- Visualised data using Graffana and PowerBI.
-- Used Azure Data Studio to manage and work through the database.
-- Using Azure DevOps to manage repositories.
-- Using Jira, Miro and Monday.com for project collaboration.
-- Used R and Python to work on predictive maintenance projects.
-- Working on Asset Health Performance Indicator Metric using Weibull Distribution and chi-square.
-- Collaborated on a project that detects the on-off and working time of the asset.
-- Delivered automated report solutions for end users which involved the use of various Python functionalities.
-- Using Airflow and Databricks to do ETL processes on Pyspark and Python pipelines.
-- Worked on time-series data and used tools necessary to perform PCA.

-**Data Analyst @ Reliance Jio Platform (_December 2020 - Aug 2021_)**
--	Delivered business outputs using Scala on the Spark framework
--	Derived data from source points using Hive, SAP Tools like SAP Hana and PL/SQL
--	Provided end-to-end solutions for data needs of business using Kafka, API, JSON
--	Collaborated with my peers to develop solutions using Git
--	Delivered streaming data to businesses using Apache Flink
--	Used Airflow to deploy DAGs using the Python language
--	Managed and assessed data of everyday business queries using Ambari
--	Mentored juniors to use tools and languages such as IntelliJ, Git, Shell, Scala, etc.

-**Android Developer Intern @ VEM Tooling (_June 2019 - April 2020_)**
--	Built an Android application of size less than 1.5 MB
--	Deployed application on Google Playstore
--	Developed a machine learning model for the detection of butterfly species (accuracy >70%)
--	Used TensorFlow and CNN algorithm to build the model
--	Formed Structured Dataset and curated the set of Butterfly species
--	Created a game that rewards users with Coupons in the form of a QR code.
-- Set up Admin application to manage data of users and Scan QR codes.

 ## Certifications
 1. The Butterfly Garden App (Certified By the Government of India)
-2. Google Cloud Fundamentals: Core Infrastructure (Grade Achieved 98.75)	Oct 2018
+2. SQL for Data Science | Coursera (2021)
-3. Bits and Bytes of Computer Networking (Grade Achieved 94.19)	April 2019
+3. Bits and Bytes of Computer Networking | Coursera (2020)
-4. How Google Does Machine Learning (Grade Achieved 98.11)	Feb 2019
+4. How Google Does Machine Learning | Coursera (2020)
-5. SQL for Data Science (Grade Achieved 91.97)	April 2020
-6. Programming for Everybody (Getting Started with Python) (Grade Achieved 94.95)	April 2019
-7. Networking in Google Cloud Platform	January 2019
-8. Time-Series analysis using Python	July 2022
+5. Google Cloud Fundamentals: Core Infrastructure | Coursera (2019)

-## Interests and Hobbies
+## Skills
-- I am a big-time cricket fan and play the game as well with my local teams.
--	I play chess, table tennis, pool and badminton.
--	I am an avid manga reader, anime follower and online gaming player.
--	I enjoy keeping up to date with all aspects of technology, especially data science.
--	I am interested in exploring places and gaining new experiences.
--	I love dogs and other pet animals.
+- **Frameworks**: Spark, Kafka, Airflow
+- **Machine Learning & Data Science**: Predictive maintenance, Neural networks, LLMs, Statistical analysis, Time series forecasting
+- **Data Tools**: SAP Hana, PostgreSQL, InfluxDB, Databricks, PowerBI, Grafana
+- **Languages**: JavaScript, Scala, Python, R
+- **Cloud Platforms**: Azure (Data Studio, Synapse, DevOps), Google Cloud
+- **Leadership & Project Management**: Agile, Scrum, Stakeholder management
+- **Visualization & Reporting**: Power BI, Grafana, Miro Board
+- **Soft Skills**: Leadership, Critical Thinking, Communication, Teamwork

+## Passion Projects
+In my spare time, I enjoy working on full-stack web development projects using frameworks such as React, Next.js, Astro, and Three.js.
+I'm also passionate about creating Discord bots and exploring the world of web3 and Artificial Intelligence.
+These projects allow me to explore creative solutions, sharpen my development skills, and stay up to date with emerging technologies.